makuachteny/Higher_level_programming/python-exceptions/README.md

-File 5-raise_exception.py writes a function that raises a type exception
+File 6-raise_exception_msg.py writes a function that raises a name exception with a message